UCSD-ECEMAE-148/148-spring-2025-final-project-team-13/README.md

 **Battery and Suspension Failures**
 As if electronic issues weren't enough, our batteries failed multiple times throughout the project, each time requiring replacement and system recalibration.
 Our car's suspension system also gave out, necessitating a complete replacement that temporarily sidelined our testing.

-**Camera Mount Evolution**
-For our lane following implementation, we discovered our camera positioning wasn't optimal.
-This led to designing and 3D printing a custom camera extension for our camera mount, adding another iteration to our hardware design cycle.

 ### Team Challenges